So you want to trade stocks but don’t know when the markets open?

 The three biggest Asian Stock Exchanges, The Shanghai, Hong Kong and Shenzhen Stock Exchanges all open from 1:30 am and close at 7:00 am (GMT).

-However, unlike Stock Exchanges Europe and North America, Asian markets take a lunch break.
+However, unlike Stock Exchanges in Europe and North America, Asian markets take a lunch break.
 These vary in its length.

 The markets close for public holidays too, you can find the full list here.